Lujaina-E/COVID-19-Vaccine-Predictions/README.md

 ## Challenges
 - Importing proper data that fit the criteria of what I needed to achieve my main goal as orginally planned
-- making sure the data was in a proper format before I input it (csv file, dates were written as numbers rather than date form)
+- Making sure the data was in a proper format before I input it (csv file, dates were written as numbers rather than date form)
-- isolating the slope and comparing it against the slope of the other line after pulling data
+- Scaling the data properly to account for the oustanding vaccine percentage of the Northwest Territories

 ## What I learned
 Planning out the project beforehand, especially when regression is involved, is very helpful because I won't know what kind of data I'm be exposed to.
 I also editted my docuemnt continuously to ensure I didn't stray off from my original goal when I had to fix my planning to account for challenges I wasn't expecting (eg. not finding precisely the type of data I was expecting to) Micromanaging the data and making it more suitable for the graphs that I am making was also a valuable skill I learned as many hours were spent on Excel filtering and sorting the data to ensure I would only get the values I needed and that the values used would give me the prediction results that I was expecting(percentages gave accurate results.)
 This required me to truly understand all the nitty-gritty details of my project, and the importance of always keeping the end goal in mind but being open to changes along the way.